Mooosik/minerino/README.md

 ### Forge
 Download & Install forge (https://files.minecraftforge.net/net/minecraftforge/forge/)
 Afterwards, put the minerino-forge.jar in your minecraft mods folder (https://github.com/Mooosik/minerino/releases).

+**IMPORTANT FOR FORGE USERS**

+Forge currently does not *properly* support client-side commands in multiplayer.
+They do work, but will show up as "incorrect / unknown" in multiplayer!

 ## Getting Started
 This mod is client-side only and should be compatible with most modpacks.